 Wood Reference Collection

 The Wood Reference Collection is the oldest collection of authenticated wood specimens (also known as a xylarium or xylotheque) in Australia and the third largest in the nation.
-It consists of 21 separate collections of wood block samples, including 17 international collections, and a glass slide collection of timber microstructure sections.
+It consists of 22 separate collections of wood block samples, including 17 international collections, a glass slide collection of timber microstructure sections and a digital library of key species in the glass slide collection.
 Together, they provide a comprehensive reference collection for Queensland timbers, some national and international timbers, and their anatomical characteristics.

 Established in the 1880’s, the Wood Reference Collection started as a legacy of Australia sending wood samples to international exhibitions to promote their timber exports.
-The Queensland Wood Reference Collection is the only xylarium in Australia still in use for the identification of wood specimens and is the only public collection for the accurate identification of processed wood.
-The services of the collection are open for government and the public (on a fee-for-service basis), helping to ascertain the provenance of any processed wood piece, including furniture, cultural products or architecture, among others.
-In Queensland the expertise connected to the collection is regularly used for insurance investigations, forensic examination and to assure compliance with trade and import laws.
+The Queensland Wood Reference Collection was the last xylarium in Australiaused for the identification of wood specimens .
+Until 2017, the services of the collection were open for government and the public on a fee-for-service basis, helping to ascertain the provenance, often to genus level, of any processed wood piece, including furniture, cultural products or architecture, among others.
+In Queensland the expertise connected to the collection was regularly used for insurance investigations, forensic examination and to assure compliance with trade and import laws.

 State scientific collection